-Your credit score reflects your creditworthiness, or how likely you are to pay back your debts on time.
-The higher your score, the better your estimated creditworthiness.
+Your credit scores help reflect your creditworthiness, or how likely you are to pay back debts on time.
+The higher your scores, the better your estimated creditworthiness.

 The three main consumer credit bureaus - Equifax, Experian and TransUnion - create your credit reports, which credit scoring models like VantageScore and FICO use to come up with scores that typically range from 300-850.

 Your scores are typically based on credit factors like how often you make payments on time and how much of your available credit you use (also known as your credit utilization).
 Your scores will never factor in personal information like your race, gender, religion, marital status or national origin.